 Only Works In Progress submissions will be considered for the award.
 Completed projects are ineligible.
 Entries that are traditional Photography and that the final product results in still imagery will not be considered.
 However, projects with other mediums and media that include photo-based processes will be considered.
 For this opportunity, early-career artists are defined by a 2-9 year artistic working history.
 Artists who have also applied for the 2024 Photography Fellowship are only eligible to receive one award if selected for either opportunity.

 Entries may include but are not limited to:

 WHO CAN NOT APPLY

 Support Materials should best represent the scope of the proposed projects, including samples of past work & current works in progress.

 The five grant recipients will be notified via email.
 The recipients will each receive a $2,000 support grant, to be used at the artist’s discretion towards the completion of the submitted project.
-Selected proposals will be exhibited online, on the En Foco Website, and featured at the 2022 En Foco Media Exhibition.
+Selected proposals will be exhibited online, on the En Foco Website, and featured at the 2024 En Foco Media Exhibition.

 *Final Progress Interview

-Recipients will be required to provide a brief statement and progress interview outlining the project’s development and what the support helped accomplish within the project – This will be due by October 2022.
-The recipients will each receive $1,500 upon notification of the award with the balance of $500 to be remitted at the completion of your progress interview in November 2022.
+Recipients will be required to provide a brief statement and progress interview outlining the project’s development and what the support helped accomplish within the project – This will be due by October 2024.
+The recipients will each receive $1,500 upon notification of the award with the balance of $500 to be remitted at the completion of your progress interview in November 2024.

 The application form does not have to be completed in a single session; the system will save your draft application.
 We suggest that you save often as you fill out the form and that you save a copy of any narrative texts.